davidmeredith/devsGuidebook/devGuidebook.md

 Before I get to error monads such as `Either` and `Validated`, I'll try to briefly explain what Monads are.
 Monads are notoriously difficult concept to grasp, but once you have, its pretty easy to hold onto and it is a very useful concept (opinion) that can be implemented in most programming languages, not just in FP.

 > [!TIP]
-Error monads aren't strictly necessary if use ADTs as return types or if your language has its own approach to 'errors-as-values,' however, monads add some extra smarts to facilitate happy-path functional composition.
+Error monads aren't strictly necessary if using ADTs as return types or if your language has its own approach to 'errors-as-values.'
+However, monads add some extra smarts to facilitate happy-path functional composition.
 Please read on.

 ##### What are Monads aka Higher-Kinded Types

-A monad is a burrito 🌯 (or a bento-box 🍱 😊).
+A monad is a burrito 🌯 (a better analogy is a bento-box 🍱 😊).
 If you've looked into functional programming, you'll understand this aphorism because monads are a notoriously difficult concept to explain: Like a burrito, a monad is a wrapper object (the tortilla) around a type (the filling).
 This sounds like ADTs right? yes, but monads also add additional 'mapper' methods that are used to apply passed-in computations on the monad's wrapped type in order to transform it into a new result type (or produce a wrapped error).
 These mapper methods can be chained together as needed.
 Monads also allow some additional behind the scenes logic to be applied in addition to the passed-in transformations/computations - these are extra 'super-powers' that a particular monad provides.
 A simple example is the writer monad that appends to an append-log behind the scenes whenever writer mapper methods are called.

 > [!TIP]
-Here's my definition: A monad is a design pattern that wraps a type so that operations can be chained together to transform that type while also allowing additional 'extra super power' processing to occur behind the scenes.
+Here's my definition: A monad is a design pattern that wraps a type so that operations can be chained together to transform that type while also allowing additional processing behind the scenes, such as generating additional side-effects, for example.

 I prefer the bento-box analogy, because there are more moving parts to a bento-box which better describes a monad (opinion).
 Having a basic understanding is a useful concept to grasp.